bbohling/dotfiles/readme.md

 5. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
 6. Restart your computer to finalize the process
+7. Do all the other stuff that you can't commit to github. :)

 :ok_person: bob's your uncle :ok_person: